SonnyRowland/daytripper/README.md

    pnpm run dev
    ```

-The API will be available at `http://localhost:8000`
+Docker will take care of the rest and the API will be available at `http://localhost:8000`

 - Swagger UI: `http://localhost:8000/docs`
 - ReDoc: `http://localhost:8000/redoc`